 I will be honest that when Mandy sent me the picture of the chairs that she had found asking me if I wanted them…I hesitated.
 Why?
 Well, if you’ve followed me for long, you know that I have undoubtedly sworn off working on all painted furniture.
 For good reason too, I’ve earned my promise to self by mentioning past problems before.

-However, I am a sucker for these rose back carved chairs, and there were 6 of them, so that meant I could have an entire set.
+However, I adore rose back carved chairs.
+There were 6 of them, so that meant I could have an entire set.
 Now to find a table to match this Mid Century style.
 Oh, and by the way, these chairs are by Park Furniture Company, known for their gorgeously, intricate pieces.

-My story continues when I hopped on Craigslist to find a table, and was determined to not drive outside of my city to make a purchase.
-I have no time lately, and needed to know if this was going to work.
+My story continues when I hopped on Craigslist to find a table.
+I was determined to not drive outside of my city to make a purchase.
+I have no spare time and needed to know if this was going to work.
 Within 5 minutes I found the perfect table to go with this dining set makeover.
 I was stoked, but also that pit in my stomach feeling like headed up the first hill of a roller coaster.
 Know what I’m sayin’?

 Now, when I say this table was perfect, I mean that the leg taper matched the chairs, and the routed top match the lines of the seat of the chairs.
 As for the actual table, it needed much TLC.
 Nothing I can’t handle, right?